hritobroto/orion/Ball Track/README.md

 * imutils
 * flask

-##General instalation notice
+## General instalation notice
-*open your terminal and run the following commands *pip install opencv-python
+*open your terminal and run the following commands *'pip install opencv-python'
-*pip install numpy
+*'pip install numpy'
-*pip install imutils
+*'pip install imutils'
-*pip install Flask
+*'pip install Flask'

-##To run this on your computer
+## To run this on your computer
 * download the folder in your pc
 * open the terminal and chnage the path to the path where this folder is stored *for example cd D:\Ball track